Erin SpongNewsFEB 18, 2026

 The Utah Avalanche Center has issued an avlanche warning for the Logan forcast zone on Wednesday, February 18, due to "drifted storm snow overloading a widespread layer of weak faceted snow on many slopes."

 The Central Sierra and Eastern Sierra Avalanche Centers issued avalanche warnings for their respective forecast zones, as did the Sawtooth Avalanche Center in Idaho, the Flathead Avalanche Center in northern Montana and the Colorado Avalanche Information Center for many of its forecast zones on Tuesday, February 17.
-Despite the forecast and warnings, a group of 15—reported to be a mix of guests and guides—went out on Donner Pass near Truckee, California.
-The entire group, said to be on the final day of a three-day hut trip, was caught in an avalanche in the Castle Peak area around 11:30 a.m.
-PST on Tuesday and as of Wednesday morning, 9 are still unaccounted for.
+That same day, a group of 15—reported to be a mix of guests and guides—went out on Donner Pass near Truckee, California.
+The entire group, said to be on the final day of a hut trip, was caught in an avalanche in the Castle Peak area around 11:30 a.m.
+PST on Tuesday and as of Thursday morning, eight of the nine missing have been confirmed dead.
 To further complicate the rescue, the storm reached an intensity of two-three inches of snow per hour, making rescue efforts down right dangerous and shutting down many vital mountain roads, including Interstate 80.
 Travel in the region is essentially impossible right now and many of California's ski resorts, including Palisades Tahoe and Mammoth Mountain were closed yesterday because of the extreme storm.
-We hope the best for the victims and a safe rescue operation for those involved.
+Our hearts go out to the friends and families of the victims as well as for those involved in the rescue.

 As of Wednesday morning an avalanche warning remains in effect in the Sierras of California, central and southeastern Idaho, all of Utah and much of Colorado.
 To get a full avalanche forecast of your local area, click here.